Pathways to Protection

-Pathways to Protection (P2P) is a Danida-funded project led by DRC in partnership with the Danish Red Cross and the International Detention Coalition.
-Running from 2025 to 2029, P2P operates across ten countries along the Central, Western, and Eastern Mediterranean migration routes.
-The project aims to strengthen protection services and systems for people on the move.
-The Diaspora Programme leads the diaspora component of the project, supporting diaspora organisations to deliver trusted, culturally relevant protection information to migrants and connect them with essential services.
+Pathways to Protection (P2P) is a Danish Ministry of Foreign Affairs (MFA) funded project led by DRC in partnership with the Danish Red Cross and the International Detention Coalition.
+Running from 2025 to 2029, P2P operates across ten countries on the Central, Western, and Eastern Mediterranean migration routes.
+The project strengthens protection services for people on the move.
+The Diaspora Programme leads the diaspora component, supporting diaspora organizations to deliver trusted protection information.

-Pathways to Protection (P2P) is a five-year, Danida-funded project led by the Danish Refugee Council (DRC), in partnership with the Danish Red Cross and the International Detention Coalition.
+Pathways to Protection (P2P) is a Danish Ministry of Foreign Affairs (MFA) funded project led by DRC in partnership with the Danish Red Cross and the International Detention Coalition.

 The project is implemented across ten countries along the Central, Western, and Eastern Mediterranean migration routes, with the goal of enhancing protection systems and services for people on the move.